 Take a look at the blog post I wrote HERE on this.
-It is titled: 7 Essential Steps To Support Yourself To Support Your Child.
+It is titled: How To Support Yourself With A Child With ADHD.
 It has helped so many moms and I hope it will help you too!

 I have also created a FREE Download titled Help Your Child Thrive With ADHD.
 Knowing exactly what you can do to ensure your child gets every opportunity to do their best and thrive is so important.

 Helen found out the hard way.
 She had everything “set up” and “covered” to help her son and couldn’t understand why things were not improving.
 In fact, they were getting worse.
 Helen had over-looked the most crucial part in all of this.
 She bravely SHARES HER STORY HERE – The Vital Piece Over-Looked By Parents When Parenting A Child With ADHD in the hope that others can learn from her inadvertent, unintentional “mistakes.”
 She didn’t know.
-Like you she was doing her very best.
-We are all doing our best, but for Helen and many of the clients I work with, it still wasn’t enough.
+Like you, Helen was doing her very best.
+We are all doing our best, but for Helen and many other clients I work with, it still wasn’t enough.